202219807/202219807/README.md

 ## 👋 NAMASTE.
 BONJOUR.
 HOLA.

-Ronit Mishra or Ronnie (as he prefers to be called) is a dedicated, agile, and passionate software engineer hailing from the UK with 6 years of professional software engineering experience under his belt in designing, developing, deploying, and maintaining scalable enterprise applications.
+Ronit Mishra or Ronnie (as he prefers to be called) is a dedicated, agile, and passionate game engineer hailing from the UK.

 A true polyglot, who follows the various software development philosophies and design patterns to bring the virtual world to life through the seamless integration of real-time graphics, immersive physics simulations, and sophisticated artificial intelligence.

-With a strong aspiration to join a AAA studio, in order to contribute significantly to the creation of cutting-edge games.

-Leveling up every day with ☕ & 🕒
+Levelling up every day with ☕ & 🕒